-Scientific analyses of twin data contribute to identify genetic and environmental causes of the occurrence and development of diseases, including the overall significance of the genetic and environmental components on the development and aging of humans.
+Scientific analyses of twin data contribute to identify genetic and environmental causes of occurrence and development of diseases, and give us an understanding of the significance of the genetic and environmental components in human development and aging.

 Nature and nurture

 Nature and nurture go together.
 Everybody finds themselves at all times in an environment and they bring along a number of inherited characteristics into this environment.
 Researchers are able to observe a product of the interaction between nature and nurture.
 All the cells of the body contain the same genome.
-Twins contribute with useful information when the object is to study to what extent and how genes and environment affect complex properties such as development and health.
+Twins contribute with useful information when the object is to study how and to what extent genes and environment affect the complex processes involved in development and health.

 The role of genes

 It is difficult to determine what is heritable.
-We know that family members are alike – but we do not know whether it is because they share the same environment or because they share genes.
-Therefore it may be considered as nature’s gift to research when individuals are born who are genetically identical – i.e. the same individual twice.
-This means that we can follow e.g. the aging process of monozygotic twins and compare with dizygotic twins who share approximately half of their genes and thus are alike as ordinary siblings.
+We know that family members are often alike – but we do not know whether it is because they share the same environment or because they share genes.
+Therefore it may be considered as nature’s gift to research when individuals are born who are genetically identical – i.e., the same individual twice.
+This means that we can follow e.g. the aging processes of monozygotic twins and compare them with the aging processes of dizygotic twins, who share approximately half of their genes and thus as similar as ordinary siblings.

 The Danish Twin Registry

 In Denmark we have exceptionally good possibilities for carrying out twin research projects.
 This is because The Danish Twin Registry comprises almost all twins born in Denmark since 1870 and up until today.
 The Danish Twin Registry is among the largest and most comprehensive twin registries in the world.